mhoyerm/tAI/README.md

 tAI

-This algorithm calculates tAI score for each gene in the Homo sapiens genome The output returns the number of codons found and the calculated tAI
+This algorithm calculates tAI score for each gene in the Homo sapiens genome.
+The output returns the number of codons found and the calculated tAI

 Usage: